The following is intended as a guide only. Guidelines and procedures may vary from region to region.

 When applying for a letter of proof of Aboriginal and/or Torres Strait Islander heritage through an Indigenous organisation, you are likely to be requested to explain your heritage to their committee.
 For this reason it is often useful to gather as much information about your family history as you can before you contact them.
 This is particularly important if you or your ancestors have been displaced from your heritage.

 Examples of useful information include birth, death and marriage certificates that trace your family to a particular Aboriginal station or reserve, oral history stories and even photographs.
-The AIATSIS Family History Unit is able to assist you with the family history research that you may need to undertake to demonstrate your Indigenous heritage and/or the area where your family is from.

 A 'letter of confirmation' is usually obtained from an incorporated Indigenous organisation and must be stamped with their common seal.
 It is useful to contact an organisation where your family is from, if possible, as someone in the community might know of or remember your family.